Baseball in France: 1914-1945: from one war to another

 In 1920, the Standard AC won the Paris championship organized by the Parisian baseball league.
 The following year, the National Baseball League was founded.
 Chaired by Gaston François, it brings together the League of Paris and that of the North.
 Its objectives are to popularize the practice in France, to provide Paris with facilities to practice this sport and obtain recognition from the Olympic Committee.

 On the occasion of the Summer Olympics in Paris in 1924, an exhibition match is being held on July 18 in between a formation named All Stars USA and the Ranelagh BBC.
 The Americans win 5–0.
 At the end of the summer, on August 31, a match pompously baptized the European World Series, opposes the Stade Elisabeth Stadium in Paris, selections of Parisian and London players.
 The Paris All Stars win by 15 to 8 over the London Americans.
 After having already won in London for the first leg a few days earlier.

-In November 1924, two teams of the Major League Baseball meet in a friendly match in Paris: New York Giants and Boston Red Sox in front of 4000 spectators.
+In November 1924, two Major League Baseball (MLB) teams met in a friendly exhibition match in Paris: the pennant-winning New York Giants and the Chicago White Sox played at Stade de Colombes in front of 4000 spectators.
+One commentator doubted that the sport would gain popularity in France, writing that the French preferred games that were more instinctive to them, and pronouncing that "football and rugby are not in danger of being dethroned."

 In the wake of this meeting, the French Federation of baseball and thèque was created.
 Frantz Reichel is the president while John McGraw and Charles Comiskey are named honorary vice-presidents.
 Reichel's motivations remain mysterious.
 Officially, he "organizes" baseball in France; unofficially, he muzzles him.
 Two facts illustrate this situation.
 Reichel does not recognize the American primacy over the discipline and especially puts forward the thèque, but also, and above all, France, and all of Europe, will no longer receive the American Major League tours.
 However, two groups made the trip to Europe in 1926, but no one wanted to see them play, in Paris or in London.
 This last American tour in Europe will be satisfied with matches in Ireland.
 In fact, Reichel is one of the leading figures in the fight against professionalism and he is afraid that baseball will experience this development on the Old Continent.
 1924 indeed marks a turning point at this level with the adoption of professionalism by Austrian football; a first in continental Europe for a team sport.

 The federation set up a French championship in 1926 which incorporated a few clubs from the Parisian baseball league such as Sporting Bedford Eco, Paris Champion in 1923.
 AS Transport won the first national title on August 22 in 1926 by winning 15–10 in the final at Colombes against Ranelagh BBC.

 Initiated to play during the war, the French army continued its practice during the 1920s and even considered adopting it as an official sport for training soldiers.
 This idea was abandoned in the 1930s.